hmc-cs111-spring2023/project-AdamrBeckwith/notebooks/Notebook1.md

 So the first step of this week was working to create a step by step guide of 1 what I was making and 2 how I was going to do it.
 In advance I apologize for the format of these and specifically how the typing ends up looking.
 I have dyslexia and it can make some of my sentences really impossible to understand (I swap word order alot).
 Feel free to comment on those in reviews so I can fix them.

 ### Research:
+Firstly Here are some documents that I am storing here in case I use them, but I dont plan to.

 ## Questions